Comedian Waris: Early life

 Comedian Waris was born in Kumasi; his father is Umaru Ibrahim.
 He had his primary education at Kingsway School and went on to Odorgonno Senior High School.
 His tertiary education was at Top Media School where he graduated in 2014.

 Career

-Waris worked as an intern at both Top FM and Rainbow Radio as sound engineer 2014 later moved to Channel5 TV in the same 2014.
-In 2015 he worked at ecstasy entertainment as stand-up comedian and personal assistant to award-winning comedian DKB.
-He established the Waris Foundation, which occasionally donates to people living on the streets in Ghana.
+Waris worked as an intern at both Top FM and Rainbow Radio as sound engineer in 2014 and later moved to Channel5 TV in the same year.
+In 2015 he worked at ecstasy entertainment as a stand-up comedian and personal assistant to award-winning comedian DKB.
+He established the Waris Foundation, which occasionally donates to people living in the streets in Ghana.

+Influences

+Waris has cited Kevin Hart, DKB, OB Amponsah, Lekzy de Comic, Clemento Suarez, Snoop Dogg as his influences.